acli/supercollider-book/chapters/preamble/medium-and-form.md

 We did a lot of work and thinking to analyse Newton's algorithm.
 In the end we figured out that $r$ approches $\sqrt{2}$.
 We still don't know how fast $r$ converges towards $\sqrt{2}$.
-We also did not look at possible numerical pitfalls---after all computers are not that good at dealing with the infinite.
+We also did not look at possible numerical pitfalls---after all, computers are not that good at dealing with the infinite.
 It is likely that Newton started with mathematical equations before writing down the statements of advice.
 If we just implement the steps without a proper analysis we do not really understand what is going on and simply looking at the algorithm does not help either.